RobertDaleSmith/USBRetro/PCEMouse/Readme.md

 ### Compilation

-This was updated to use Pico-SDK version 1.4.0 .
+This was updated to use Pico-SDK version 1.5.0 .
-This was originally built on SDK 1.3.0 (but needed a board definition file to be manually added to the SDK source, which is no longer needed).

 pico_sdk_import.cmake is from the SDK, but is required by CMake (and thus replicated here)